Ojos Así: Live performances

 "Ojos Así" was included on the set list for the following tours: Tour Anfibio (2000), Tour of the Mongoose (2002–03), the Oral Fixation Tour (2006–07), and The Sun Comes Out World Tour (2010–11), In August 1999, Shakira sang an acoustic version of "Ojos Así" during an episode of MTV Unplugged in New York City.
 The performance was included on her first live album, MTV Unplugged (2000).
 She also performed "Ojos Así" at the 2000 Latin Grammy Awards.
 During a specific rendition of "Ojos Asi" in San Diego in 2003, Shakira commenced her concert with this song, eliciting exultation from the audience as she belly-danced in sync with the tune.
-She sang it during the Rock in Rio festivals in Portugal in 2006 and Spain in 2007.
+She sang it during the Rock in Rio festivals in Portugal in 2006, Spain in 2007 and Rio de Janeiro in 2011.
 It was also performed at the 2010 Glastonbury Festival and the Super Bowl LIV halftime show in 2020.
 Shakira performed the song during the 67th Annual Grammy Awards on February 2, 2025.
+In May 2026 Shakira performed the song at the brazilian annual musical project Todo Mundo no Rio which attracted 2 million people.